SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/acquia.md

 ## Installing the Acquia App

-This page provides instructions on how to install the Acquia App, as well as examples of each of the dashboards.
+This section provides instructions on how to install the Acquia App, as well as examples of each of the dashboards.
 The App pre-configured searches and [Dashboards](#Dashboards) provide easy-to-access visual insights into your data.

 To install the app, do the following: